-enabled to copy the archived WAL files from the BART backup catalog to the restore\path/archived\wals directory prior to the database server archive recovery.

-disabled to retrieve the archived WAL files directly from the BART backup catalog during the database server archive recovery.
+- enabled to copy the archived WAL files from the BART backup catalog to the restore_path/ archived_wals directory prior to the database server archive recovery.
+Enabling this option helps you save time during the restore operation. - disabled to retrieve the archived WAL files directly from the BART backup catalog during the database server archive recovery.
 This is the default setting.

-During a RESTORE, recovery settings will be saved in the postgresql.auto.conf file.
-The restore\command in the postgresql.auto.conf file will be determined by the value specified in the copy\wals\during\restore parameter.
+During the restore operation, recovery settings will be saved in the postgresql.auto.conf file.
+The restore_command in the postgresql.auto.conf file will be determined by the value specified in the copy_wals_during_restore parameter.

-If the RESTORE subcommand is invoked:

-with the -c option, the archived WAL files are copied from the BART backup catalog to the restore\path/archived\wals directory, thus overriding any setting of the copy\wals\during\restore parameter.

-without the -c option, the value specified by the copy\wals\during\restore parameter is used.
+- If the RESTORE subcommand is invoked with the -c option, the archived WAL files are copied from the BART backup catalog to the restore_path/archived_wals directory, thus overriding any setting of the copy_wals_during_restore parameter. - If the RESTORE subcommand is invoked without the -c option, the value specified by the copy_wals_during_restore parameter is used.